Services

 There’s a service most Sunday mornings at 10am Swainswick with time for reflection and prayer, enthusiastic hymn-singing, readings from the Bible and a short talk.
 Our theology is open and we like to explore and ask questions.
 But we also value quiet and silence.
 Once a month we meet in the afternoon for a simple service of Evensong.

-Sitting in Peace is for anyone who would like to spend time in quiet with others.
+Sitting in Peace is an interfaith group for anyone who would like to spend time in quiet with others.
 We meet at 3.30pm on the 2nd Sunday of the month.
 A short reflection or poem leading into 30 minutes of meditation, followed by tea.
-We’re an interfaith group and bring own beliefs.

 Services are at Swainswick unless the diary says they are at Woolley.